OWASP/owasp-mastg/tests-beta/ios/MASVS-CODE/MASTG-TEST-0x87-2.md

 This test applies to all binaries and libraries:

 - It is especially important for non-memory safe languages like Objective-C or C/C++.
-- For pure Swift apps, checking for stack canaries can be usually skipped, as Swift is considered a memory safe by design and conventional parsing techniques cannot detect stack canaries in Swift binaries (see section "canary – exceptions" of this [blog post](https://sensepost.com/blog/2021/on-ios-binary-protections/)).
+- For pure Swift apps, checking for stack canaries can be usually skipped, as Swift is considered a memory safe by design and conventional parsing techniques cannot detect stack canaries in Swift binaries (see the "canary – exceptions" section of this [blog post](https://sensepost.com/blog/2021/on-ios-binary-protections/)).

 To differentiate between Objective-C and Swift binaries, you can inspect the imports and linked libraries.
-Detecting Objective-C binaries is straightforward, but detecting pure Swift binaries is more challenging because depending on the Swift version and compiler settings, the binary might still contain Objective-C symbols or libraries.
-See section "identifying objc vs swift" of this [blog post](https://sensepost.com/blog/2021/on-ios-binary-protections/) for more details.
+Detecting Objective-C binaries is straightforward, but detecting pure Swift binaries is more challenging because depending on the Swift version and compiler settings, the binary may still contain Objective-C symbols or libraries.
+See the "identifying objc vs swift" section of this [blog post](https://sensepost.com/blog/2021/on-ios-binary-protections/) for more details.

 ## Steps